 ...and then use that Smart Tag to filter the Full Details report for just those without email addresses and mobiles.

-...Then, as each manual consent form is returned, you can add an Ongoing Consent key date against the contact or child...
+As each manually-sent consent form is returned you can add an 'Ongoing Consent' key date against the person...

-As a further suggestion you may find it helpful to set the Ongoing Consent key date to be automatically added for newcomers who submit their personal data using the Connect > My Details and the Address Book Embed form.
-In this way, you'll always be able to use the "Ongoing Consent" key date as a way to identify those already in ChurchSuite, and those being added to ChurchSuite in the future, who have (or haven't) provided consent (see next section).
+As a further suggestion, you may find it helpful to set the 'Ongoing Consent' key date to be automatically added for newcomers who submit their personal data using the Connect > My Details and the Address Book Embed forms.
+In this way, you'll always be able to use the 'Ongoing Consent' key date as a way to identify those already in ChurchSuite and those being added to ChurchSuite in the future who have (or haven't) provided ongoing consent (see next section).
 Here's how to configure the key date for those two features...

 Managing ongoing consents received and outstanding

-...and those whose consent is missing or outstanding (in this example, have not consented in the last 3 years) - note the red cross rather than the green tick changes the tag from matching people that "DO have..." to match people that "DO NOT have..."...
+...and those whose consent is missing or outstanding (in this example, have not consented in the last 3 years) - note the red cross rather than the green tick changes the Tag from matching people that "DO have..." to match people that "DO NOT have..."...

-For churches, it's important to consider to what extent the "legitimate interest" basis applies to some or all of the types of data you hold - it's not helpful (and is confusing to the data subject) to ask for consent where legitimate interest or legal obligation might be more appropriate!
+For churches particularly it's important to consider to what extent the legitimate interest basis applies to some or all of the types of data you hold - it's not helpful (and is confusing to the data subject) to ask for consent where legitimate interest or legal obligation might be more appropriate!
 Your privacy notice should explain the different bases and types of processing for each basis.
-For example, you may prefer to consider legitimate interest as your lawful basis if you wish to keep control over the processing and take responsibility for demonstrating that it is in line with people’s reasonable expectations and wouldn’t have an unwarranted impact on them.
-On the other hand, if you prefer to give individuals full control over and responsibility for their data (including the ability to change their mind as to whether it can continue to be processed), you may want to consider relying on individuals’ consent.
+For example, you may prefer to consider legitimate interest as your lawful basis if you wish to keep control over data processing and take responsibility for demonstrating that it is in line with people’s reasonable expectations and wouldn’t have an unwarranted impact on them.
+On the other hand, if you prefer to give individuals full control and responsibility for their data (including the ability to change their minds as to whether it can continue to be processed), you may want to consider relying on individuals’ consent.